 - Ads – Brightcove displays ads on free videos.
 If you don’t want your viewers to see ads, you’ll need to upgrade to a paid plan.

 Overall, Brightcove is a solid video hosting platform that offers a lot of features that can be helpful for marketers.
 However, it has its downsides, including limited storage and no live streaming.
 If you’re looking for a platform that offers more storage and live streaming, you may want to consider another option.

 Vzaar is a hosting platform without a public-facing network, but it prides itself on not only being a place to host your videos, but also a place to manage and organise them.
 You can organise your videos by categories, labels, and playlists so they are always easy to find.

 As far as pricing goes, it isn’t the most expensive platform, but it isn’t free either.
 Plans start from £166/month (billed annually) for 1000 GB of storage and 1000 GB monthly bandwidth.
 There is a small charge if you go over your bandwidth, so you will need to monitor that closely.
 If you need to scale up, other plans are also available:

 Like other sites on the list, Vzaar also has a fully customisable player, advertising capabilities, and functionality for adding email capture forms to videos to increase conversions.

 In addition to this, the platform can integrate with Google Analytics and there is also a unique video playability index (VPI).
 The VPI gives your videos a rating out of 1000–the higher the score, the higher the chance of the video being played.

-Our suggestion: If you’re looking for a business video host but don’t feel like Wistia is right for you then Vzaar is definitely worth a look.
+If you’re looking for a business video host but don’t feel like Wistia is right for you then Vzaar is definitely worth a look.
 They also offer a bunch of unique features.

 Sprout Video is all about growth, as their name and branding suggests.
 The website is easy for new users to navigate and they currently have a free trial available that gives users access to their extensive list of features for 30 days.